OMER62/TextAnalysis_By_Using_MapReduce/README.md

 # Text analysis: By Using MapReduce & Threads
-find a pattern in the text by using MapReduce algorithm and thread tools in c#
+Find a pattern in the text by using MapReduce algorithm and thread tools in c#